Alfresco/docs-alfresco/digital-workspace/latest/develop/extensionmechanism.md

         }
     ]
 }

-Last but not least, declare the component identifier directly into the extension’s module.
+To declare the component identifier directly into the extension’s module.
 For that purpose edit the libs/my-extension/src/lib/my-extension.module.ts updating the following content.

 // Add the following imports.
 import { ExtensionService } from '@alfresco/adf-extensions';